New US COVID cases soar to highest levels on record - NewsBreak

 New cases per day have more than doubled over the past two weeks, eclipsing the old mark of 250,000, set in mid-January, according to data kept by Johns Hopkins University.

 The fast-spreading mutant version of the virus has cast a pall over Christmas and New Year’s, forcing communities to scale back or call off their festivities just weeks after it seemed as if Americans were about to enjoy an almost normal holiday season.
-Thousands of flights have been canceled amid staffing shortages blamed on the virus.When to test for COVID after holiday gatherings
+Thousands of flights have been canceled amid staffing shortages blamed on the virus.Kansas City employees taking stand against city’s new COVID-19 vaccine policy

 Dr. Anthony Fauci, the top U.S. infectious-disease expert, said Wednesday that there is no need to cancel small home gatherings among vaccinated and boosted family and friends.